microsoft/mimalloc/readme.md

 - `MIMALLOC_SHOW_STATS=1`: show statistics when the program terminates.
 - `MIMALLOC_VERBOSE=1`: show verbose messages.
 - `MIMALLOC_SHOW_ERRORS=1`: show error and warning messages.
-- `MIMALLOC_PAGE_RESET=0`: by default, mimalloc will reset (or purge) OS pages when not in use to signal to the OS that the underlying physical memory can be reused.
+- `MIMALLOC_PAGE_RESET=0`: by default, mimalloc will reset (or purge) OS pages that are not in use, to signal to the OS that the underlying physical memory can be reused.
 This can reduce memory fragmentation in long running (server) programs.
-By setting it to `0` no such page resets will be done which can improve performance for programs that are not long running.
+By setting it to `0` this will no longer be done which can improve performance for batch-like programs.
    As an alternative, the `MIMALLOC_RESET_DELAY=`<msecs> can be set higher (100ms by default) to make the page reset occur less frequently instead of turning it off completely.
+- `MIMALLOC_USE_NUMA_NODES=N`: pretend there are at most `N` NUMA nodes.
+If not set, the actual NUMA nodes are detected at runtime.
+Setting `N` to 1 may avoid problems in some virtual environments.
+Also, setting it to a lower number than the actual NUMA nodes is fine and will only cause threads to potentially allocate more memory across actual NUMA nodes (but this can happen in any case as NUMA local allocation is always a best effort but not guaranteed).
 - `MIMALLOC_LARGE_OS_PAGES=1`: use large OS pages (2MiB) when available; for some workloads this can significantly improve performance.
 Use `MIMALLOC_VERBOSE` to check if the large OS pages are enabled -- usually one needs to explicitly allow large OS pages (as on [Windows][windows-huge] and [Linux][linux-huge]).
-However, sometimes the OS is very slow to reserve contiguous physical memory for large OS pages so use with care on systems that can have fragmented memory (for that reason, we generally recommend to use `MIMALLOC_RESERVE_HUGE_OS_PAGES` instead when possible).
+However, sometimes the OS is very slow to reserve contiguous physical memory for large OS pages so use with care on systems that can have fragmented memory (for that reason, we generally recommend to use `MIMALLOC_RESERVE_HUGE_OS_PAGES` instead whenever possible).
    <!--
    - `MIMALLOC_EAGER_REGION_COMMIT=1`: on Windows, commit large (256MiB) regions eagerly.
 On Windows, these regions show in the working set even though usually just a small part is committed to physical memory.
 This is why it